|

 Bonus: Almost Sherlock Holmes

 Conan Doyle's other classic creation took readers to a world of dinosaurs and adventure.
-It inspired numerous movies and books, including Jurassic Park.
-You can get various basic paperback editions on Amazon, but I recommend the deluxe illustrated hardcover edition with annotations. ($34.95 SRP; not on Amazon; see Wessex Press)
+It's a great adventure story and inspired numerous movies and books, including Jurassic Park.
+There are many basic paperback editions on Amazon.
+The best edition, now out of print, is the deluxe illustrated hardcover The Annotated Lost World edited by Roy Pilot and Alvin Rodin.

 With his 2009 movie Sherlock Holmes, Robert Downey, Jr. joined more than 70 actors who have played the great detective in over 200 films.
 That makes Holmes "the most portrayed literary human character" on screen according to Guinness World Records.
 New fans should see at least one of the top Rathbone films and one of the more recent depictions of Holmes noted below.